 South City Physiotherapy is now a contracted physiotherapy service provider to the Ontario Ministry of Health and Long-term Care’s “Community Physiotherapy Program” initiative.

-Under this program, eligible patients can receive OHIP funded physiotherapy treatment.
+Under the this program, eligible patients can receive OHIP funded physiotherapy treatment.

 South City Physiotherapy has a long history of caring for the Guelph community, and is committed to ensuring that quality care is available to all.
 We are pleased to be part of the new “Community Physiotherapy Program” because it is a clinic based model, delivered specifically to ensure that eligible patients, have better access to physiotherapy services.
-In short, this program will simply make our services available to those who might not have had access to them previously.
+In short, the OHIP Funded Physiotherapy Program will simply make our services available to those who might not have had access to them previously.

 The “Community Physiotherapy Program” is structured under an “Episode of Care” (EOC) model that provides time-limited, goal-oriented physiotherapy treatment for a specific health condition.